Naser Houshmand Vaziri: Biography

-Although stone is his favorite material, he works with such other substances as mud, wood, sand, glass, fibreglass, ceramic, metal and cement.
-He works both in classical and modern styles of sculpting.
-He is further a taxidermist.
+Although stone was his favorite material, he worked with such other substances as mud, wood, sand, glass, fibreglass, ceramic, metal and cement.
+He worked both in classical and modern styles of sculpting.
+He was further a taxidermist.
 The sculptor and painter Roksānā Houshmand Vaziri and the physicist and sculptor Rāmā Houshmand Vaziri are daughters of Nāser Houshmand Vaziri.

+Nāser Houshmand Vaziri died of a heart attack on Friday, 28 June 2019, he was 73, the Association of Iranian Sculptors announced.